Skip to main content

 The forgotten beauty of Video Rental Stores and Movie Nights

-Musings It's Thursday night in Al Satwa, Dubai and you don't want to do anything better than curling up on your setee with a BluRay disc playing the movie that came out 2 years ago and with a bowl of crisps and some cold orange juice to wash it down with.
-Thursday night signalled the start of the weekend.
+Musings It's Thursday night in Al Satwa, Dubai and you don't want to do anything better than curling up on your setee with a BluRay disc playing the movie that came out two years ago, alongside a bowl of crisps and some cold orange juice to wash it down with.
+Thursday night signaled the start to the weekend.
 How simpler were those days?
-You either caught the hottest movies at the theater during it's run time or sailed the high seas to get a pirated copy from Torrent sites, or just sat there patiently, waiting for it's disk to hit the neighbourhood video store.
-It was ecstasy to catch a Mohanlal movie just waiting there on the shelf, just waiting there to be picked up.
-At this time, I would like to recount an incident back from 2006 - 2007, when renting out a CD happened once in a blue moon.
-It's a cool weekend night, when we're all cooped up in front of the TV to see which movie Acha had brought home.
-Mind you that it's a unofficial CD, with just the name of ...
+You either caught the hottest movies at the theater during their run time or just sat patiently, waiting for it's disc to hit the neighborhood video store.
+It was pure ecstasy to catch a Mohanlal movie sitting there on the shelf, just waiting to be picked up.
+At this point, I’d like to recount an incident from 2006–2007, when renting a CD happened once in a blue moon.
+It was a cool weekend night, and we were all cooped up in front of the TV to watch whichever movie Acha had brought home.
+Mind you, it was an unofficial CD, with just the movie’s name written in blue marker pen. **Drumrolls please** we ended up watching Thanmathra that night...

 Thoughts on Ivar (2003): A jot down